onixgod/SOC-Automation-Project/README.md

         <div class="content">
             <p>Dear User,</p>
             <p>This is an automated notification from the Shuffle email app to inform you about a recent security action taken on your account.</p>
-            <p>A <span class="highlight">malicious file</span> identified as <span class="highlight">"[$exec.text.win.eventdata.originalFileName]"</span> (or similar description) was detected and has been <span class="highlight">successfully deleted</span> from $exec.text.win.system.computer device.</p>
+            <p>A <span class="highlight">malicious file</span> identified as <span class="highlight">"[$exec.text.win.eventdata.originalFileName]"</span> was detected and has been <span class="highlight">successfully deleted</span> from $exec.text.win.system.computer device.</p>
             <p>No further action is required from your side regarding this specific file.
-We recommend regularly scanning your devices with up-to-date antivirus software and being cautious about opening unexpected attachments.</p>
+We recommend regularly scanning your devices with up-to-date antivirus software and exercising caution when opening unexpected attachments.</p>
             <p>If you have any questions or concerns, please do not hesitate to contact our support team.</p>
             <p>
                 <a href="mailto:support@shufflemail.com" class="button">Contact Support</a>